sun-rongyang/sun-rongyang.github.io-src/content/article/use-pelican-and-github-pages-build-a-personal-blog/use-pelican-and-github-pages-build-a-personal-blog.md

 |-- pelicanconf.py
 `-- publishconf.py
 ```
 where `content` contains markdown files which you want to post and `output` is the root folder for your site.
+The `develop_server.sh` script can start/stop a temporary web server for development.
+The main configuration file is `pelicanconf.py`.

+## Write blog article